Frequently Asked Questions

 Q. How much do I need to train?

-A. During the triathlon season, club training sessions are held every day.
+A. During the triathlon season, casual club training sessions are advertised on Facebook.
 It is recommended that you attend at least one session for each discipline when you are new to the sport.
 It is important to begin with an amount of training that is appropriate to your current fitness.

 Q. Should I train every day?